tundish/blathnaid/blathnaid/book/chapters.rst

 Jack had long since lost track of the calendar.

 He went around the side to where the habitation was and knocked at the Kitchen door.

+Looking up, he saw the lace of a high window twitch and fall back.
+He had a sudden feeling of being watched, but it was not unpleasant.
+There was someone who wanted to meet him.

+After a minute or two the door opened and out came the Blacksmith.
-The Blacksmith came out presently and they stood together in the sunshine.
+They shook hands and stood together in the sunshine.

 A Gift
 ------